andmulLABS01/Deployment_5AM/README.md

 ## Purpose:

-Demonstrate the ability to deploy a retail banking application to an EC2 instance.
+Practicing our ability to deploy a retail banking application to an EC2 instance and creating infrastructure for our Jenkins and Flask applications with a Guincorn webserver and SQLite database.

 ## Steps: